eetuam1/eetuam1/README.md

 ## 🏬 [StoreSimulator](https://github.com/eetuam1/StoreSimulator)

-[StoreSimulator](https://github.com/eetuam1/StoreSimulator) is a simulation tool designed to model customer flows and manage queues across various service points, such as customer service counters and checkout lines.
+Tt`s a simulation tool designed to model customer flows and manage queues across various service points, such as customer service counters and checkout lines.
 The goal of this project is to realistically simulate customer behavior, providing insights into optimizing service points and enhancing queue management.
 The simulator also features visualizations to help monitor customer experiences intuitively.

 ### 💡 Project Idea
 The purpose of this project is to create a realistic simulation environment where businesses can analyze and improve customer flow and service efficiency.
 By modeling customer behavior, StoreSimulator helps in decision-making for optimizing queue management and resource allocation.